Equinoxtic/NocticOS/README.md

 After running `code .` it should open up VS-Code and the project.

-## Running The Program
+## Building NocticOS

 * Open up your desired Terminal.
-* Type in, `cd NocticOS`, and then `dotnet build` to build the .exe, .dll and .pdb files for the program, and then type in `dotnet run` and it should run the program.
+* Type in `cd NocticOS`, and then `dotnet build` to build the program.
+* Another way to build NocticOS is to open up the `BuildNocticOS.bat` file.

+## Running NocticOS

+* Open up your desired Terminal again.
+* Type in `cd NocticOS`, and then `dotnet run` to run the program.
-* It's gonna take a few seconds before it leads you up to the NocticOS prompt.
+* It's gonna take a few seconds before NocticOS starts.

 If this pops up , that means the program is working: